A Characteristic Dynamic Mode Decomposition: Modal Analysis of a Starting Jet

-Next, a coordinate transform of the $xyzt$-space into the desired direction has to be performed.
-One can observe that the group velocity changes with time.
-Thus also a temporal transformation $t'=\frac{at}{b\sqrt{t}+c}$ with suitable coefficients should be employed.
-This complication is left for later\footnote{Transformation in time can be achieved by choosing the snapshots equidistantly in t' as defined above.
-Since we have abundant time-steps from our numerical simulation, this is easily done by choosing the right snapshots.} and for now we rotate the $xyzt$-cube of data in such a way that we have a new $\xi\eta\zeta\tau$-cube and choose a satisfyingly straight part on the characteristic for our analysis.
-Any rotation in four dimensional space can be represented by two rotations in two suitably chosen planes.
-In our example, where the main flow is in $xt$-direction, a single rotation in the $xt$-plane suffices.
-The procedure is performed as a decomposition of the rotation in three shears $q'=S_1S_2S_1q$ which is fast and accurate \cite{Paeth1990}.
+In the next step, a coordinate transformation of the $xyzt$-space into the detected direction has to be performed.
+One can observe in figure \ref{fig:EarlyVortex_CharDiag} that the group velocity changes with time.
+Thus, to describe the vortex head with the minimum number of modes, also a temporal transformation $t'=\frac{at}{b\sqrt{t}+c}$ with suitable coefficients should be employed.
+This complication is left for later\footnote{Transformation in time can be achieved by choosing the snapshots equidistantly in $t'$ as defined above.
+Since abundant time-steps are available from the existing numerical simulation, this can be easily done by choosing the right snapshots.
+On the other hand, since the vortex head is expanding with time, via a more general approach proposed by \citet{Rowley2003}, also a scaling can be employed.
+We refer the reader to that article for further information.} and for now the $xyzt$-cube of data is transformed to the spatiotemporal space treating the data as if the group velocity is constant in time.